williamhaley/configs/README.md

 willconfig
 ```

-Create a `.gitconfig.work` if you want to override standard `.gitconfig` with settings on this machine.
+Create a `~/.gitconfig.work` if you want to override standard `.gitconfig` with settings on this machine.

+Create a `~/.sshconfig.work` if you want to override standard `.ssh/config` with settings on this machine.

 # Specific config instructions